The Forty 7 Ronin philosophy

 - “Do I need a vendor to build natural language for my company, or with a little help can I build natural language myself?”

 - “Does my IVR need to be redesigned from top to bottom, or do I need to be smarter in a few key places like authentication and main menu?”

 - “Do my vendors treat my company’s problems like they are important, or are they simply making sure they hit their contract deliverables?”
 (Ok, this last question was a trick question.)

-Part of what makes Forty 7 Ronin so special is how nontraditional our engagement model really is.
+Part of what makes the Forty 7 Ronin philosophy so special is how nontraditional our engagement model really is.
 Our number one priority is to make our customers happy, rather than racking up change controls and selling more seats.
 When was the last time a consulting company treated you and your company like they mattered?